Jlundy22/weekend-sql-to-do-list/README.md

-# PROJECT NAME
-SQL To-Do list
+# SQL To-Do List

 ## Description

 _Duration: 12 hours_

 This is the first full stack app made while attending Prime Digital Academy.
+This application was built to help orginize your tasks.
+When you add your task you will see it populate below.
+Once you have completed the task hitting the 'complete task' button will check off your task.
+If you accidently 'complete' the wrong task hitting restart task will change the task back to uncomplete.
+I made this an option for tasks you know you will repeat.
+The 'Delete Task' button will remove the task completely.

 ## Preview